hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 tags:
   - hpe-greenlake
 ---
-### Introduction
+# Introduction

-When configuring a GreenLake Central Tenant for diverse customer Identity and Access Management needs, it is important to understand how the various features work, so that correct decisions are made.
-Once you understand the features and how they work, this will help you to arrange resources in an optimal way.
-It will also prevent a need to reconfigure in the future.
-With this in mind, this blog begins by describing the various features of Identity and Access Management available in GreenLake Central and how to perform common tasks associated with IAM configuration.
-It also includes some simple steps in designing the IAM configuration based on customer requirements.
-Finally it examines several fictitious customer setups and shows how each is configured.
+When configuring an HPE GreenLake Central tenant for diverse customer Identity and Access Management (IAM) needs, it is important to understand how the various features work, so you can take appropriate actions.
+Once you understand the features and how they work, you'll be able to arrange resources in an optimal way.
+It will also prevent the need to reconfigure anything in the future.

+With this in mind, I'd like to begin by describing the various features of Identity and Access Management available in HPE GreenLake Central and how to perform common tasks associated with IAM configuration.
+I'll also include some simple steps you can follow when designing IAM configurations based on customer requirements.
+Finally, I'll present several fictitious customer setups and show you how each is configured.

-### IAM Definitions
+# IAM Definitions

-#### Users
+## Users

 All HPE GreenLake Central users start with getting an HPE GreenLake Central account and profile.
-Users are invited, by a Tenant Administrator or other user with appropriate permissions, to join the HPE GreenLake Central tenant.
-HPE can assist with user management and can configure your HPE GreenLake environment to use the Customer's Single Sign-On (SSO) mechanism through a custom Services engagement. **NOTE: All users in a Tenant have the same email domain name.**
+Users are invited by a tenant administrator, or another user with appropriate permissions, to join the HPE GreenLake Central tenant.
+HPE can assist with user management and can configure your HPE GreenLake environment to use the Customer's Single Sign-On (SSO) mechanism through a custom Services engagement. **NOTE: All users in a tenant have the same email domain name.**

-#### API Clients
+## API Clients

-API Clients are are nonhuman GreenLake Central Users for programmatic access to GreenLake Central.
-They are assigned Spaces, Roles similarly to a regular User.
+API clients are nonhuman HPE GreenLake Central users for programmatic access to HPE GreenLake Central.
+They are assigned spaces and roles, similar to a regular user.

-#### Tenants
+## Tenants

-A Tenant is an isolated environment with unique users and workloads.
-Within a Tenant, Users are Invited to join the Tenant by a Tenant Administrator or other user with appropriate permissions.
+A tenant is an isolated environment with unique users and workloads.
+Within a tenant, users are invited to join the tenant by a tenant administrator or another user with the appropriate permissions.

-#### User Groups
+## User Groups

-User Groups are a named set of users that share a common job function or access requirements.
+User groups are a named set of users that share a common job function or access requirements.

-#### Spaces
+## Spaces

-Spaces enable you to grant access to a defined subset of Resources within a Tenant.
-Access to resources in a Space is managed through the assignment of Users, User Groups or API clients to Roles in a Space.
-There is a Default Space where users arrive automatically upon login.
-The All Resources Space is a dynamic list of all resources in a Tenant.
+Spaces enable you to grant access to a defined subset of resources within a tenant.
+Access to resources in a space is managed through the assignment of users, user groups or API clients to roles in a space.
+There is a default space where users land automatically upon login.
+The all resources space is a dynamic list of all resources in a tenant.

-Users can be granted access to multiple Spaces.
+Users can be granted access to multiple spaces.

-#### Roles
+## Roles

-Roles are a named set of permissions used to  access Resources.
-They are assigned to Users, User Groups or API Clients to grant them permissions for a specific set of resources on a Space.
+Roles are a named set of permissions used to  access resources.
+They are assigned to users, user groups or API clients to grant them permissions for a specific set of resources on a space.

-Roles are available for the Services which are available within the Tenant.
-The following table is incomplete but lists the most common Roles and definitions.
+Roles are available for the services that are available within the tenant.
+The following table is incomplete but lists the most common roles and definitions.

 | **Role**                                        | **Responsibility**                                                                                                                                                   |     |
 | ----------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |